NVIDIA/aistore/README.md

 - step 1: load a local copy of the cluster map and try to use it for the discovery of the current one;
 - step 2: use the local configuration and the local Smap to perform the discovery of the cluster-level metadata;
-- step 3: use all of the above _and_ the environment setting "DFCPRIMARYPROXY" to figure out whether this proxy must keep starting up as a primary (otherwise, join as a non-primary).
+- step 3: use all of the above _and_ the environment setting "AIS_PRIMARYPROXY" to figure out whether this proxy must keep starting up as a primary (otherwise, join as a non-primary).

 Further, the (potentially) primary proxy executes more steps: